visaals/blog/content/posts/why-im-starting-this-blog.md

 And more, coming soon to an inbox near you!

 ### Final Thoughts
-If you've made it this far, thank you.
+If you've made it this far, **thank you**.
 If you're particularly interested in anything above, let me know on twitter and consider subscribing to get notified of new posts.

 Special thanks to my friends who've endured me talking about starting a blog for years yet still tirelessly encouraging it.
 You all know who you are :)